-Module reviews:
+Module reviews

 All modules are subject to review by questionnaires which are considered by the Board of Studies.
-Changes to, or the introduction of new, modules are considered at the Board of Studies.
+Changes to, or the introduction of new, modules are considered at the Board of Studies and/or the School Teaching and Learning Committee.
 Student opinion is sought at the Staff-Student Committee and/or the Board of Studies.
-New modules and major changes to existing modules are subject to approval by the Faculty Teaching and Learning Committee.
+New modules and major changes to existing modules are subject to approval by the Faculty Learning, Teaching and Student Experience Committee.

-Programme reviews:
+Programme reviews

-The Board of Studies conducts an Annual Monitoring and Review of the degree programme and reports to Faculty Teaching and Learning Committee.
+The Board of Studies conducts an Annual Monitoring and Review of the degree programme and reports to Faculty Learning, Teaching and Student Experience Committee.
+The FLTSEC takes an overview of all programmes within the Faculty and reports any Faculty or institutional issues to the University Learning, Teaching and Student Experience Committee.

-External Examiner reports:
+External Examiner reports

 External Examiner reports are considered by the Board of Studies.
-The Board responds to these reports through Faculty Teaching and Learning Committee.
-External Examiner reports are shared with institutional student representatives, through the Staff-Student Committee and Board of Studies.
+The Board responds to these reports through Faculty Learning, Teaching and Student Experience Committee.
+External Examiner reports are shared with institutional student representatives, through the Staff-Student Committee.

-Student evaluations:
+Student evaluations

-All modules, and the degree programme, are subject to review by student questionnaires.
-Informal student evaluation is also obtained at the Staff-Student Committee, and the Board of Studies.
-The National Student Survey is sent out every year to final-year undergraduate students, and consists of a set of questions seeking the students' views on the quality of the learning and teaching in their HEIs.
-Further information is at www.thestudentsurvey.com/ With reference to the outcomes of the NSS and institutional student satisfaction surveys actions are taken at all appropriate levels by the institution.
+All modules and stages are subject to review by student questionnaires.
+Informal student evaluation is also obtained at the Student-Staff Committee, and the Board of Studies.
+The National Student Survey is sent out every year to final-year undergraduate students, and consists of a set of questions seeking students' views on the quality of the learning and teaching.
+The results from student surveys are considered as part of the Annual Monitoring and Review of the programme and any arising actions are captured at programme and School / institutional level and reported to the appropriate body.